ErikLarssonDev/node-express-ts-mongDB-tutorial/project_1_freeTalkApp/README.md

 This is the first project in the series where we create a simple social media application.

 # First time project setup
-You need to have node.js installed.
+1. You need to have node.js installed.
 You can check this by running `node -v`
+2. Set up the .env file in the root directory of the project.

 # How to run the project
 `npm run start`

+# Tech stack
+TypeScript
+Node.js
+Express.js
+MongoDB

 # Commands used to set up this project
 Run a file `node FILENAME`